-The City of Ottawa's Elections Office is committed to providing an accessible voting process for electors, election workers, and candidates.
+The City of Ottawa's Elections Office is committed to providing an accessible voting process for electors, election workers, candidates, and third party advertisers.
 The Municipal Elections Act, 1996 ("MEA") governs municipal elections for all Ontario municipalities.
+Under the MEA, the City Clerk is responsible for the preparation and conduct of municipal elections.